IIP-Design/content-commons-client/README.md

 Some components use [CSS Modules](https://github.com/css-modules/css-modules) to scope styles their styles locally.

-To convert other components to CSS modules, rename a component's SCSS file:
+To convert other components to CSS modules, rename its SCSS file:

 ```
 // to